How to create a careers page to showcase your employer brand (with examples)

 This will also ensure that your organization isn’t telling two conflicting brand stories.

 People consume information in a variety of different ways.
-And, not all stories are suited to every type of media.
+And no, not all stories are suited to every type of media.

 Be deliberate about what content you present to visitors, how you present it, and what medium you choose.
-Value proposition messaging, for example, is usually suited to the text.
+Value proposition messaging, for example, is usually best delivered through text.

-Employee testimonials, on the other hand, required a more personal feel.
+Employee testimonials, on the other hand, require a more personal feel.
 So, video is the way to go.

 It’s not enough to have pretty content and nice promises on the page.
 Your organization has to live those promises at each touchpoint in a new applicant’s interactions with your company.